Friday, November 14, 2025

 The political fruits of the speech were instantaneous.
 Trump rocketed to the top of the pack in a matter of weeks and has never looked back.

 Page concludes by counseling the Democrats that if they "want to win back people like me, they have to go to war with the rich."
-It's hard to see how that would help, given that, in 2024, the young White men who didn't vote Democratic either enabled the oligarchy by not voting at all or actively supported it by voting for Trump.
+Yet it's hard to see how going to war with the rich would appeal to the young White male constituency that Page represents given that, in 2024, those from this demographic group who didn't vote Democratic either enabled the oligarchy by not voting at all or actively supported it by voting for Trump.
+Even if, in voting for Trump - with his tax-cuts that preferentially benefit billionaires and millionaires, with his cuts to Medicaid that millions of working Americans depended on, and with his tariffs, the financial burden of which is going to be borne by average American consumers - these voters ended up supporting the oligarchy unwittingly, whose fault is that?
+Certainly not the democrats.

 Phillips takes the exact opposite approach and advises the Democrats, rather than trying "to woo white voters," to focus on targeting "the right white people [my emphasis]."
 "Democrats," he points out, "need to realize that if Donald Trump's felony conviction won't weaken his support among most white voters, then nothing will."